wcolemanred/ShelterVR/README.md

 Congratulations, you made it!

 #### Android logs
-When running on Android, access the app logs in realtime by running `adb logcat -s Unity` in a terminal.
+When running on Android, access the app logs in real-time by running `adb logcat -s Unity` in a terminal.<br/>
 Use `adb logcat -c` to clear the Android logs.

 ## Licenses
-This project is licensed under under Apache License 2.0 (see LICENSE.txt for more details).
+This project is licensed under Apache License 2.0 (see LICENSE.txt for more details).

 This project uses the following dependencies:
 - [Google VR SDK for Unity](https://github.com/googlevr/gvr-unity-sdk) licensed under Apache License 2.0